PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

 The BID route marks a block's `plus(mulins)` *deterministic* and the certified-island evaluator trusts the mark (sums the alternatives, registers the block key once, reads the none branch as `monus(one, plus(mulins))` = `1 - Σp`).
 That trust is unproven.
+(The read-once `independent` evaluator, by contrast, *verifies* a block directly -- its OR case groups `MULIN` children by block key and sums within a block -- so the obligation is specifically about `evaluateCertifiedIsland`, which plain-sums marked ORs *without* that check, and about the constructor's internal *state* ORs whose determinism is global, not locally checkable.)
 The to-do is a Lean statement backing it (a spec the C++ must meet, not a verification of the C++ itself), in the **probability / WMC** semantics only -- the absorptive-semiring BID path is a separate question.